 Linking skin ageing research with industry: a trainee's story

-Our NIHR Newcastle BRC trainees are offered a range of career development opportunities to enhance their prospects beyond their PhD study with us.
-Roisin Stout, a trainee working across our Skin and Oral Disease and Neuromuscular Disease themes has recently been accepted onto a well-respected market-discovery programme for early career researchers, and she tells us what this opportunity will mean for her PhD project, her future, and patient care in her area.
+During her PhD, Roisin Stout, a trainee working across our Skin and Oral Disease and Neuromuscular Disease theme was accepted onto a well-respected market-discovery programme for early career researchers.
+She tells us what this opportunity will mean for her PhD project, her future, and patient care in her area.

 Please summarise your current research activities